gabesargeant/blog/gabrielsargeant/content/posts/spellinglambda/index.md

 2. What to do about metadata.
 3. How quick can I make my Lambda work.
 4. Cost Management.
 Will drinking one less coffee a week pay for this.

+**rates and limits**
+I'm willing ot pay about $1 a month for API Gateway.
+I need to keep the request / month under 300 million.
+Easy! no one may read this or use the app.
+But if it does get a lot of use.
+I need that use to be high impact and READ sensible.
+There's about 2.5 Million seconds in a month and a rate limit of 20 requests per second would be about

+Seconds in an hour * Seconds in a day * Hours in a day * days in a month * rate limit = ~ 51 million So still with room to grow.

+DynamoDB is a little more expensive at
+0.25 per Million reads.
+And a free storage limit of 0$ for the first 25 GB.
+I'm not planning on going above 1.

+I have make my READS PHAT! and sensible.
+As DynamoDB has a 4KB limit on what is considered a read.
+So if each json blob is under 4k it makes forcasting easier.

+Lambda Pricing.

+$0.20 per million requests at 50 million per month with my rate limit or 20/second, That's 10 bucks.
+If only I could cache post requests.